 Salary and Full-time Equivalent (FTE) reports are considered employee or HR reports and are often used by HR and other managers to get a complete overview of headcount and compensation status versus plan.
-Some of the key functionality in this type of report is that it displays actual and budget FTE figures per department and division for each month of the year.
+Some key functionality in this type of report displays actual and budget FTE figures per department and division for each month of the year.
 It also shows (not visible in the screenshot below) total compensation per department along with variance from plan.
-You find an example of this type of report below.
+You will find an example of this type of report below.

 Purpose of Compensation & Headcount Variance Reports

 Companies and organizations use Compensation & Headcount Variance Reports to get a complete month-by-month overview of number of staff members and related compensation costs compared to the budget for the year.
-When used as part of good business practices in a Human Resource (HR) department, a company can improve its ability to track results of recruiting and retention efforts as well as reduce the chances that it misses any important exceptions versus originally planned FTEs and salary expenses.
+When used as part of good business practices in a Human Resource (HR) department, a company can improve its ability to track results of recruiting and retention efforts, and reduce the chances that any important exceptions versus originally planned FTEs and salary expenses are missed.